 Tartans and Plaids: The traditional Scottish cloth can be woven as a tweed.

 Harris Tweed – A Modern-Day Tweed Manufacturing Drama

 Tweed is as close to British national dress as you might get.
 It is a fabric that arose from the land to reflect the heathered hills, patched by gorse and stone, and cut by cold-running streams.
 For long, damp centuries, tweed was a peasant cloth that was appropriated for use by the landed gentry on their estates.
-It wasn’t until King Edward VII took interest in it and brought the cloth to Savile Row that it really took off.
+It wasn’t until King Edward VII took the interest in it and brought the cloth to Savile Row where it took off.
 The cloth soon became an indispensable part of any aspiring gentleman’s wardrobe.If tweed is a part of the British cultural patrimony, then Harris Tweed is its symbol.
-Harris Tweed is protected by British law and in order to bear the mark of the Harris Tweed orb, the cloth must be woven by a Hebrides islander and finish in one of only a few factories on certain islands.
+Harris Tweed is protected by British law and in order to bear the mark of the Harris Tweed orb, the cloth must be woven by a Hebrides Islander and finish in one of only a few factories on certain islands.

 To be sure, Harris Tweed has established a place in men’s sartorial history, but over the years, its appeal seemed to wane.
 Although there were 7 million yards of Harris Tweed woven in 1966, by 2006 the amount was down to 700,000.
 Despite the legal protection, Harris Tweed still had to compete in the marketplace.